 Innocent Drinks approached us with a very ambitious bespoke water special effect brief which involved breaking a Guinness World Record.

-We were set the task of creating the World’s Largest Sprinkler – a full working replica of your standard garden lawn sprinkler, and it had to be over 8 metres in length in order to qualify.
+We were set the task of creating the World’s Largest Sprinkler – a full working replica of your standard garden lawn sprinkler, and it had to be over 8 meters in length in order to qualify.
 Innocent then wanted to place the sprinkler in a London park on a sunny weekend to let people cool off from the heat in the water.

 As the project progressed, our role developed to cover full event management across the entire weekend.